 Regular Meetings.
-Regular Meetings of the STIE Board shall be held not less than quarterly on a schedule determined in advance and at such time and place as the STIE Board shall specify.
+Regular Meetings of the UTRI Board shall be held not less than quarterly on a schedule determined in advance and at such time and place as the UTRI Board shall specify.

 Special Meetings.
-Special Meetings of the STIE Board may be called at any time by the Board Chair or any two or more Directors.
-The business to be transacted at any Special Meeting of the STIE Board shall be limited to those items of business generally described in the notice of the meeting.
+Special Meetings of the UTRI Board may be called at any time by the Board Chair or any two or more Directors.
+The business to be transacted at any Special Meeting of the UTRI Board shall be limited to those items of business generally described in the notice of the meeting.

 Place and Notice of Meetings.
 Written notice of the time and place of a meeting and in the case of a Special Meeting, the purpose for which the meeting is called, shall be given to each Director not less than seven (7) days prior to the Meeting.

 Attendance at Meetings.
-Directors who are not physically present at a meeting of the STIE Board may attend the meeting by the use of authorized communications equipment that enables the Director an opportunity to participate in the meeting and to vote on matters submitted to the STIE Board, including an opportunity to read or hear the proceedings of the meeting, participate in the proceedings, and contemporaneously communicate with the persons who are physically present at the meeting.
+Directors who are not physically present at a meeting of the UTRI Board may attend the meeting by the use of authorized communications equipment that enables the Director an opportunity to participate in the meeting and to vote on matters submitted to the UTRI Board, including an opportunity to read or hear the proceedings of the meeting, participate in the proceedings, and contemporaneously communicate with the persons who are physically present at the meeting.
 Any Director who uses authorized communications equipment is deemed to be present in person at the meeting whether the meeting is held at a designated place or solely by means of authorized communications equipment.
-The Directors may adopt procedures and guidelines for the use of authorized communications equipment in connection with a meeting of the STIE Board to permit the Corporation to verify that a person is a Director and to maintain a record of any vote or other action taken at the meeting.
+The Directors may adopt procedures and guidelines for the use of authorized communications equipment in connection with a meeting of the UTRI Board to permit the Corporation to verify that a person is a Director and to maintain a record of any vote or other action taken at the meeting.

 Waiver of Notice.
 A Director may waive notice of any meeting, either before or after the meeting, by a written notice, which shall be filed with or entered upon the records of the meeting.
 The attendance of any Director at any meeting without protesting the lack of proper notice prior to or at the commencement of the meeting shall be deemed to be a waiver of notice of the meeting.

 Quorum.
-A simple majority of the Directors then serving on the STIE Board present at any meeting of the STIE Board shall constitute a quorum.
-At any meeting of the STIE Board at which a quorum exists, all questions and business which shall come before the STIE Board shall be determined by the affirmative vote of a majority of the Directors present, except with respect to any matter concerning which a different number or proportion is required by law, the Articles of Incorporation, or the Code of Regulations of the Corporation.
-The action of a majority of all Directors present at a meeting at which a quorum exists shall be the action of the STIE Board.
+A simple majority of the Directors then serving on the UTRI Board present at any meeting of the UTRI Board shall constitute a quorum.
+At any meeting of the UTRI Board at which a quorum exists, all questions and business which shall come before the UTRI Board shall be determined by the affirmative vote of a majority of the Directors present, except with respect to any matter concerning which a different number or proportion is required by law, the Articles of Incorporation, or the Code of Regulations of the Corporation.
+The action of a majority of all Directors present at a meeting at which a quorum exists shall be the action of the UTIE Board.

 Action Without Meeting.
-Any action required or permitted to be taken pursuant to the authorization or vote at any meeting of the STIE Board may be taken without a meeting, without prior notice and without a vote, if before or after the action, all of the Directors entitled to notice of a meeting for such purpose consent thereto in writing (which may include e-mail).
-The written consent shall be filed with the minutes of the proceedings of the STIE Board and shall have the same effect as the vote of the Directors for all purposes.
+Any action required or permitted to be taken pursuant to the authorization or vote at any meeting of the UTRI Board may be taken without a meeting, without prior notice and without a vote, if before or after the action, all of the Directors entitled to notice of a meeting for such purpose consent thereto in writing (which may include email).
+The written consent shall be filed with the minutes of the proceedings of the UTRI Board and shall have the same effect as the vote of the Directors for all purposes.